abeuscher/hie-of-one-static/src/content/developers.md

 When working with these repositories, please adhere to the following guidelines:

 - Respect patient privacy and data security in all contributions.
-- Follow the coding standards and contribution guidelines specified in each repository.
 - Engage with the community through issues and pull requests.
 - Consider the implications of AI in healthcare when developing new features, especially for MAIA.